-The Perennial Grass Community Phase (4.2) occurs when the site is seeded to perennial forage species.
-This community phase can persist for several decades, particularly when seeded to introduced perennial grasses.
+When the site is seeded to perennial forage species, particularly introduced perennial grasses, this community phase can persist for several decades.
+Smooth brome (Bromus inermis), in particular, is very aggressive.
+It frequently forms a monoculture and can invade adjacent sites if conditions are favorable.
 Typically, extensive earthmoving is employed to grade and shape the site prior to seeding.
-Most frequently, the site is seeded to introduced rhizomatous grasses, such as pubescent wheatgrass, to control erosion.
-Some introduced species, such as smooth brome, are very aggressive, frequently form a monoculture, and can invade adjacent sites if conditions are favorable.
+In most cases, the site is seeded to introduced rhizomatous grasses, such as pubescent wheatgrass, to control erosion.
 A mixture of native species may also be seeded to provide species composition and structural complexity similar to that of the Reference State (1).
-However, earthmoving has substantially altered soil properties and the site is unlikely return to pre-cultivation conditions within a reasonable timeframe.
-After reseeding, the surrounding area commonly remains in cropland and the Swale Moist Grassland ecological site is managed as a grassed waterway.
+However, soil properties have been substantially altered and are unlikely to return to pre-cultivation conditions within a reasonable timeframe.
+After reseeding, the surrounding area commonly remains in cropland and the Swale Dry Shrubland ecological site is managed as a grassed waterway.
 Under these conditions, the site is subject to deposition from surrounding slopes and requires continual management to prevent sedimentation.

-Transition 5A
+Transition 4A